shushcat/modernphilosophy/modernphilosophy.markdown

 conceiving a change of some of its ideas.

-(From II.xxi.2---_Power, active and passive_) Power thus considered is two-fold, viz.
-As able to make, or able to receive any change.
+(From II.xxi.2---_Power, active and passive_) Power thus considered is two-fold, viz. as able to make, or able to receive any change.
 The one may be called **active**, and the other **passive** power.
 Whether matter be not wholly destitute of active power, as its author, God, is truly above all passive power; and whether the intermediate state of